 Child Develops at his Own Pace

-The child has years to develop, rather than a shorter amount of time under loads of pressure, thereby allowing the child to progress and succeed according to his ability.
-The child sees himself as a unique individual able to learn as he needs to learn.
+The child has years to develop, rather than a shorter amount of time under loads of pressure, allowing the child to progress and succeed according to his ability.
+The child sees himself as a unique individual able to learn as he needs to know.

-Child Led Learning Environment
+Child-Led Learning Environment

-A child in a multiage classroom is able to develop over time within a supportive community according to his ability.
-As a result, he is able to lead his own learning.
-He is able to take control of his learning, to own it.
+A child in a multi-age classroom can develop over time within a supportive community according to his ability.
+As a result, he can lead his learning.
+He can take control of his education, to own it.